HopeCore's Maternal and Child Health Clinics - Simple Yet Effective Even During COVID

 Children and mothers receive the treatment and their medications free of charge.

 As mothers walked away from the morning of education and medical care, there was a sense of reassurance and gratitude on their faces.
-That particular day HopeCore provided medications for coughs, diarrhea, fevers, and also helped remind the mothers of the next immunizations.
+That particular day, HopeCore provided medications for coughs, diarrhea, and fevers, and also helped remind the mothers of the next immunizations.

-What was amazing about this Child Maternal Health Clinic was that besides the clinic being outdoors due to COVID, it was orchestrated the exact same way that the MCH clinics have been in the past.
+What was amazing about this Maternal and Child Health Clinic was that, besides the clinic being outdoors due to COVID, it was orchestrated the exact same way that the MCH clinics have been in the past.
 The simplicity yet effectiveness of HopeCore’s medical clinics are incredibly impressive and a model that has proven to work, even during the COVID pandemic.
 It was so rewarding to watch these mothers walk away feeling so grateful for their care.

-Our MedTreks teams from the United States were honored to join HopeCore during this particular Mobile Clinic.
-As usual, we all were amazed that HopeCore provides these clinics consistently on a daily basis.
+The MedTreks teams from the United States were honored to join HopeCore during this particular Mobile Clinic.
+As usual, we were all amazed that HopeCore provides these clinics consistently on a daily basis.
 The rural communities of Kenya are incredibly lucky to have HopeCore providing these free healthcare services.

 MedTreks and HopeCore nurses after a day at the Mobile Child Maternal Health Clinic